 Government Center Redevelopment

-Starting mid-April, the entire old Government Center site will be redeveloped and will include a new community greenspace, Board of Elections building, and private development that will generate additional tax revenue for the city and county.
+The entire old Government Center site is being redeveloped and will include a new community greenspace, Board of Elections building, and private development that will generate additional tax revenue for the city and county.

 The original Government Center was originally constructed as a single-story retail shopping center in 1989 and the county bought and renovated the building beginning in 2002.
 The approximate size of the building is 136,654 square feet and the total acreage of the lot is 15.01 acres.

 Because of the age of the structure and amount of unusable and inefficient space that existed, it became expensive to operate and would have required a significant amount in additional maintenance and repair investments over the next 20 years.
 The building also had workspace inefficiencies for county staff, was difficult for customers to navigate, and had an inefficient environmental footprint.
 In addition, the Emergency Operations and 911 centers were a third of their needed size to accommodate the essential emergency staff that respond during a disaster.
 And it was of utmost importance to enhance those spaces and make them more resilient.

 So, in June 2020, the Board of Commissioners approved the development agreement for the site and in February 2021, the Local Government Commission approved the debt financing for the public facility.
 And construction on the new Government Center began in March 2021.